Phil Manning (musician): Other bands and solo work

 In July 1977 he formed Manning Keays Band with Jim Keays on vocals (ex-The Masters Apprentices) and Peter Cuddihy on bass guitar (ex-Space Waltz), John Grant on keyboards (ex-Freeway), Andrew Kay on violin and keyboards, and Robert Ross on drums.
 When Keays left later in the year, the soul pop group was renamed as Manning and released a self-titled album in May 1978.
 Manning provided the singles "When a Man Loves a Woman" (a Percy Sledge cover) in December 1977 and "Call Me" in April 1978.
 In July a new line-up of Phil Manning Band was Cuddihy, Grant, John J Hackett on drums (ex-Rum Jungle) and Midge Marsden on guitar.
 His brother, Dennis, briefly joined on keyboards and in May 1979 they issued the single, "Just the Way It Goes".
 Dennis had left, Robbie Geapon replaced Cuddihy on bass guitar and Bob Bickerton (ex- Mándu Band) replaced Hackett on drums to record an album, Live on Polydor Records, for New Zealand release only, in 1979.

 The Matt Taylor Phil Manning Band was formed in Perth in late 1980 with his former Chain bandmate.
 The group included Roy Daniel on bass guitar and Ric Whittle on drums and recorded an album, Oz Blues and a single "Spring Hill" both issued in June 1981.
 This group disbanded by December and a new line-up of Phil Manning Band was formed with Chris Copping on keyboards (ex-Procol Harum), Kerryn Tolhurst on guitar (ex-The Dingoes), and Wayne Duncan on bass guitar and Gary Young on drums (both ex-Daddy Cool).
 Copping was replaced by Mick O'Connor on keyboards.
 By 1983, with only Duncan and Young remaining, they became the Phil Manning Trio.
 In December he reformed Chain with Taylor and remained in the group until 1986.

 Manning relocated to Queensland and recorded an acoustic solo album, It's the Blues, which was issued in early 1988 on his own label, Tamborine Music.
 In 1990, he followed with a cassette-only album, Live at the Storey Bridge.
 Manning's material for the two albums included originals together with cover versions of Blind Blake, Big Bill Broonzy, Robert Johnson, Muddy Waters and Paul Simon.
 Three more albums followed in the 1990s, Can't Stop (November 1992), The Back Shed (March 1995) and Two Roads (August 1997).
 Take Note was issued in 2000 and Migrants Dance in 2003.
 A compilation album, The Essential Acoustic Collection was released in 2006 and Checkmate Move followed in 2010.

-In November 2015 Phil's catalogue was released digitally on iTunes and all streaming platforms.
+In November 2015 Phil's catalogue was released digitally on iTunes and all streaming platforms through Laneway Music, a Melbourne based digital record company..